GarethMurden/genetibit/readme.md

 ## To do

 - Features
-	- Breeding sale
-		- Use 1 ribbon & text for rank
-		- Include heterozygosity %
 	- Breeding page to show current population vs limit
 	- Upgrade field
 		- Population limits